RudyMorel/shadowing/README.md

 # Prediction / Option pricing

-The class PathShadowing from `path_shadowing.py` implements a multi-processed scan of a generated dataset for shadowing paths.
+The class PathShadowing from `path_shadowing.py` implements a scan of a generated dataset for shadowing paths.

 Notebook `tutorial.ipynb` shows how to use it.